 - San Bernardino Valley College.
 In 2023, San Bernardino Community College District was awarded \$20 million from the California Workforce Development Board to expand career training programs in the areas of water, health, logistics, trucking, and energy-utility line clearance.
 SBVC also received \$1.5 million for the Clean Energy Hybrid and Electric Vehicle Technician Program that will train a workforce to work on these types of vehicles. - Nonprofit Workforce Training.
 Nonprofits have also received funding for workforce training.
 In 2019, Citadel Community Development Corporation, a San Bernardino-based nonprofit, received a grant of \$1.5 million from the U.S. Department of Labor.
 The funding will allow Citadel to carry out its mission of helping formerly incarcerated Inland Empire residents re-enter the workforce by funding on-the-job training and support for new hires. - Employment and Training.
-Local nonprofits have been active in providing direct assistance to train San Bernardino residents.
+Local nonprofits have been active in providing direct assistance to train residents.
 In 2017, the San Manuel Band of Mission Indians (SBBMI) donated \$3.4 million to Goodwill to train and place up to 1,580 residents through Goodwill's Career Pathways Program.
-This was followed in 2021, by another \$4.0 million from SBBMI.
-Goodwill also operates a Career Resource Center along Waterman in Central San Bernardino.
+In 2021, SBBMI donated an additional \$4.0 million.
+Goodwill also operates a Career Resource Center along Waterman Avenue.